 Tehuana Oaxacan Cuisine

 North Portland food cart Tehuana Oaxacan Cuisine provides a small sampling of items that exemplify the quality-over-quantity ethos.
 These include heaping tlayudas served in pizza boxes and tomato-sauce-doused tacos called entomatadas.
-Of the delicious housemade sauces, the spicy arbol chile holds a narrow lead.
+Of the delicious house-made sauces, the spicy arbol chile holds a narrow lead.
 Don’t miss the memelitas (tiny discs of moist masa topped with refried beans and stringy queso Oaxaca).

-Korita Sabor Casero
+Sabor Casero Pupuseria

-The pupusas are the real star at Korita Sabor Casero, aMexican and Salvadorian eatery in Northeast Portland.
+The pupusas (thick, stuffed griddle cakes) are the real star at Sabor Casero Pupuseria, a Mexican and Salvadorian eatery in Northeast Portland.
 Cushions of thick corn masa flour envelop a range of fillings, including gooey cheese, pickled jalapeños and silky refried beans.
-Compliment every bite with a healthy accompaniment of the housemade curtido — a lightly fermented and crunchy cabbage slaw.
+Complement every bite with a healthy accompaniment of the housemade curtido — a lightly fermented and crunchy cabbage slaw.

 From Mexico to Nicaragua take a coffee tour of South America through the different roasts, styles, and flavors of Portland’s Latinx coffee scene.

 Follow our guide to Portland's top taquerias and find a wide variety of tasty tacos — from meaty morsels to vegetarian creations — in every part of town.